-Defense systems were amplified from P. aeruginosa strains using the primers indicated in Table S7 with Q5 DNA Polymerase (New England Biolabs), in reactions that added regions of homology to plasmid pUCP20.
+Defense systems were amplified from P. aeruginosa strains using the primers indicated in table S7 with Q5 DNA Polymerase (New England Biolabs), in reactions that added regions of homology to plasmid pUCP20.
 PCR products were run on 1% agarose gels and bands of the desired size were excised and cleaned using the Zymoclean Gel DNA Recovery Kit.
-Plasmid pUCP20 (pEmpty, Table S8) was digested with BamHI and EcoRI, treated with FastAP (Thermo Scientific), and cleaned with the Zymo DNA Clean & Concentrator Kit.
-Each defense system was cloned into pEmpty using the NEBuilder HiFi DNA Assembly Master Mix, and transformed into chemically competent NEB® 5-alpha Competent E. coli following the manufacturer's instructions.
-Plasmids were extracted using the GeneJET Plasmid Miniprep kit, confirmed by sequencing (Macrogen, primers in Table S7), and electroporated into PAO1 as previously described (83).
-Briefly, an overnight culture of PAO1 was centrifuged at 16,000 × g for 2 min at room temperature, and the pellet was washed twice and resuspended in 300 mM of sucrose.
-The suspension was mixed with 100-500 ng of plasmid DNA and electroporated at 2.5 kV in a 2 mm gap electroporation cuvette.
-Cells were recovered in LB for 1-2 h at 37 °C and plated in LBA plates supplemented with 200 μg/mI of carbenicillin.
+Plasmid pUCP20 (pEmpty; table S8) was digested with BamHI and EcoRI, treated with FastAP (Thermo Fisher Scientific), and cleaned with the Zymo DNA Clean & Concentrator Kit.
+Each defense system was cloned into pEmpty using the NE-Builder HiFi DNA Assembly Master Mix and transformed into chemically competent NEB 5-alpha Competent E. coli following the manufacturer's instructions.
+Plasmids were extracted using the GeneJET Plasmid Miniprep kit, confirmed by sequencing (Macrogen; primers in table S7), and electroporated into PAO1 as previously described (84).
+Briefly, an overnight culture of PAO1 was centrifuged at 16,000g for 2 min at room temperature, and the pellet was washed twice and resuspended in 300 mM sucrose.
+The suspension was mixed with 100 to 500 ng of plasmid DNA and electroporated at 2.5 kV in a 2-mm gap electroporation cuvette.
+Cells were recovered in LB for 1 to 2 hours at 37°C and plated in LBA plates supplemented with carbenicillin (200 μ g/ml).